irnutsmurt/openai-discordbot/README.md

 10. Press the "Add Bot" button, and press the "Yes, do it" button

-11. Copy the token, and paste into the aidiscord.py file where it says "discord token here"
+11. Copy the token, and paste into the config.ini file where it says "OUR_DISCORD_TOKEN_HERE"

 12. Select the intents you need, generally it should only be SERVER MEMBERS INTENT, and MESSAGE CONTENT INTENT,